 9.1.1.4 SCCH configuration

 Parameters that are specified for unicast of NR sidelink communication, which is used for the sidelink signalling radio bearer of PC5-RRC message.
+The SL-SRB using this SCCH configuration is named as SL-SRB3.